byangderek/CRAFT/README.md

 3. Download the VGG16 pre-trained model and PASCAL VOC 2012 dataset and make proper links pointing to them
 4. You can create a soft link of folders `caffe-fast-rcnn` and `data` for `2_CasRPN`, `3_FRCN`, and `4_CasFRCN` for convenience.

-### Training CRAFT on PASCAL VOC 2012 ###
+### Training and testing ###

-The training process is stage-wise.
+The whole pipeline is stage-wise.
+Now we show how to train an object detector using CRAFT approach on PASCAL VOC 2012 train+val dataset and test it on PASCAL VOC 2012 test set.
 For simplicity, we do not use joint training between RPN and Fast R-CNN networks.

 **Stage 1.
 RPN**